 11. The body is striped with measurement lines.

 Look at the man's chest, arms and face.
 Solid straight lines mark Leonardo's proportions, to which his notes refer.
 For instance, the ears/bottom of nose to the eyebrows make up a third of the face, while the bottom of the nose to the chin makes up the lowest third, and the eyebrows to the hairline make up the top.

 The sketch is also called Canon of Properties or Proportions of Man.

 13. Vitruvian Man strokes 16 poses.

 At first glance, you might only see two: Standing feet together, arms outstretched and standing feet apart arms lifted.
 But part of the genius of Leonardo's depiction is that the superimposed body allows for views of 16 combinations of these outstretched limbs.

 Reconnecting to Vitruvian Man's relation of man and nature, large-scale artist John Quigley used the familiar image to illustrate the aggressiveness of global warming.
-Pictures of ice melting may not move mercury for many, but by constructing Melting Vitruvian Man on a massive ice floe, Quigley was able to give the issue a new scale.
+Pictures of ice melting may not move mercury for many, but by constructing Melting Vitruvian Man on a massive ice floe in 2011, Quigley was able to give the issue a new scale.
 Quigley's copper strip sketch measures four times the size of an Olympic swimming pool.

 15. The original sketch is rarely seen in public.